Putin: US a 'parasite' on world economy

 Putin has repeatedly criticised the United States' recent foreign exchange policy and its propensity to cover budget deficits with treasury bills and bonds held by sovereign clients such as China and Russia.

 The value of that paper will shrink if US debt is downgraded by a major Western ratings agency and Putin was insistent Monday that the world should be seeking new reserve currencies for trade and savings.

 "If the US encounters a systemic malfunction, this affects everyone," Putin told the Seliger camp gathering.
 "There should be other reserve currencies."

 Putin added that the debt agreement announced by Obama "was not that great overall because it simply delayed the adoption of a more systemic solution."

-The former president was attending the pro-Kremlin lakeside youth camp as part of a continuing series of public appearances that are being closely watched by political observers as December parliamentary elections approach.
+Russia's de facto leader was attending the pro-Kremlin lakeside youth camp as part of a continuing series of public appearances that are being closely watched by political observers as December parliamentary elections approach.

 Putin's United Russia party is hoping for a strong performance in December that can catapult their leader into presidential elections scheduled for March.

 The current Kremlin chief Dmitry Medvedev has found strong backing in some Washington circles and who has worked more closely on a "reset" in relations with Obama's team.